jaiphookan20/Android-Real-Time-Location-Tracking-App-for-Families/README.md

 # SafeNest: a Real-Time Location Tracking App for Families:
-Collaborative project with 4 other members.
-I handled the entire backend functionality in a team of 2.
+Collaborative project.
+I handled backend functionality in a team of 2.

 ## Track your friends and family real-time with geofences to alert location-based activity.